thrivehealth/chrome-headless-render-pdf/README.md

     --display-header-footer  display text headers and footers
     --header-template        HTML template for the header.
 Inject variables using the classes "date", "title", "url", "pageNumber" or "totalPages"
     --footerTemplate         HTML template for the footer.
 Inject variables using the classes "date", "title", "url", "pageNumber" or "totalPages"
+    --js-time-budget         Virtual time budget in ms to wait for js execution (default 5000) --animation-time-budget  Time budget in ms to wait for in progress animations to finish (default 5000)

   Example:
     Render single pdf file
       chrome-headless-render-pdf --url http://google.com --pdf test.pdf